Juliet879/Delani-studio/README.md

 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.

-## BDD
-* Enter your birth Year,Yonth and Date.
-* Enter your gender.
-* Enter "Getenate name"

 ## Setup/Installation Requirements
 * Click on the reposity above to open